 If you are worried about a child or need some advice please contact the trained counsellors at the NSPCC at firstname.lastname@example.org or 0808 800 5000

 The increase in technology including social media and friendship apps means it is a good idea to have a chat with your child about staying safe online and agree what’s ok and what’s not.

 It can be hard to keep up to date with the new apps like the friendship app Yellow which are aimed at young people.
-The NSPCC ‘netaware’ information helps make sense of new apps and networking sites and there’s more advice about staying safe online here.
+The NSPCC ‘netaware’ information helps make sense of new apps and networking sites.

 Places you can go for help